dohaicuong/messenger/README.md

 ## TODO
 - backward pagination for messages
-- graphql subscription for MESSAGE_CREATED, ROOM_CREATED
+- graphql subscription for ROOM_CREATED